ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 #### Recap and farewell messages plus browser shutdown

 It is important to close the browser session because it takes up space and will run in the background otherwise.
+In other automation engines, there is a significant distinction between `@browser.close` and `@browser.quit` and even `@browser.dispose`.
+In Watir, the close method closes the window and ends the session completely...so it is functionally equivalent to the quit command and they are interchangeable according to the Watir docs.

 ```ruby
 def farewell